You are here

 Definition

-Within a Division of Developmental Disabilities Residential Habilitation Center (RHC), is shift charge in a designated living area.
-Under the supervision of an Attendant Counselor Manager and/or the direction of other individuals with specific professional qualifications, writes, implements, monitors, assesses, and revises individual habilitation training programs.
-Develops and/or writes formal skill acquisition training programs, evaluates the effectiveness of the programs by means of periodic review of client response and modifies the program as necessary.
-Writes Individual Habilitation Plan (IHP) assessments and functions as a member of the interdisciplinary team, and participates in development of the clients' annual IHP.
-Provides the clients' training, care, and assistance in a residential living area or other areas on or off campus, depending upon the location of the client.
+Within a Residential Habilitation Center (RHC), is the shift charge in a designated living area.
+Under the supervision of an Attendant Counselor Manager and/or the direction of other individuals with specific professional qualifications, writes, implements, monitors, assesses, and revises individualized plans.
+Develops or writes formal skill acquisition training programs, evaluates the effectiveness of the programs by means of periodic review of client response and modifies the program as necessary, within an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) or State Operated Nursing Facility (SONF).
+Writes individualized assessments and functions as a member of the interdisciplinary team, and participates in development of the clients' annual individualized plan.

 Typical Work

-Functions as a member of an interdisciplinary team including developing, writing, modifying, and carrying out planned formal (data-based) and informal (non-data based) programs assessing and reporting effects under the direction of an appropriate specialist and under the supervision of an Attendant Counselor Manager; (programs may include activities of daily living, educational, vocational, therapeutic, or behavioral);
+Functions as a member of an interdisciplinary team including developing, writing, modifying and carrying out planned formal and informal programs assessing and reporting effects under the direction of an appropriate specialist and under the supervision of an Attendant Counselor Manager; (programs may include activities of daily living, educational, vocational, therapeutic, or behavioral);

-Uses sophisticated training techniques designed to teach the clients specified parts of their IHP;
+Uses sophisticated training techniques designed to teach the clients specified parts of their individualized plan in an ICF/IID setting;

-Escorts, monitors, participates in, and/or trains clients in groups or individually, to, during and from recreational and social activities, vocational training, clinics, and other on or off campus activities;
+Escorts, monitors, participates in, and/or trains clients in groups or individually during and from recreational and social activities, vocational training, clinics and other on or off campus activities;

 Checks and inventories client clothing and personal possessions, living unit supplies, and other inventories; completes work orders, maintains client records and other related records, and makes reports;